Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 It was so like a V.C. that now

-they put on a tiny frame.
+they put a tiny bronze.
 Miniature

-V.C. upon the ^V.C.
+V.C upon the ^V.C.
 Ribbon so you cannot

 mistake them.